-Fox Behaviour and Ecology
+Fox behaviour and ecology

-The population estimate of the fox in Victoria is one to two million (widespread) and in NSW is three to six million (widespread), with a common density of four to eight animals per square kilometre.
-It is estimated that one million foxes potentially eat 400 tonnes of food per night or 146,000 tonnes of food per year.
+The population estimate of the fox in Victoria is one to two million and in NSW is three to six million, with a common density of four to eight animals per square kilometre.
+It is estimated that one million foxes could potentially eat 400 tonnes of food per night or 146,000 tonnes of food per year.
 Research has shown that the 'typical' fox diet in Australia consists of one third native species, one third domestic stock, and one third feral pests such as rabbits, mice and rats.
 Of course, diet varies considerably from region to region and at different times of the year.

 Contact: Invasive Species EnquiriesInvasive Species Branch